neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 Model View Controller
 =====================

-FLOW3 promotes the use of the `Model View Controller <http://en.wikipedia.org/wiki/Model–view–controller>`_ pattern which clearly separates the information, representation and mediation into separated building blocks.
+TYPO3 Flow promotes the use of the `Model View Controller <http://en.wikipedia.org/wiki/Model–view–controller>`_ pattern which clearly separates the information, representation and mediation into separated building blocks.
 Although the design pattern and its naïve implementation are relatively simple, a capable MVC framework also takes care of more complex tasks such as input sanitizing, validation, form and upload handling and much more.

-This chapter puts FLOW3's MVC framework into context with the HTTP request / response mechanism, explains how to develop controllers and describes various features of the framework.
+This chapter puts TYPO3 Flow's MVC framework into context with the HTTP request / response mechanism, explains how to develop controllers and describes various features of the framework.